-Joseph Risteen managed the factory until 1900, when his partner Henry Chestnut took over.
+Joseph Risteen managed the factory until 1900 when his partner, Henry Chestnut, took over.
 The J.C.
-Risteen Company continued production at this location until it fully ceased operations in the mid–1970’s.
+Risteen Company continued production at this site until it finally closed down in the mid-1970s.

 In late September 2019, the Risteen Building was demolished to make room for an apartment complex, resulting in the loss of a historic piece of Fredericton.
 Read more here.

 Risteen also built a home adjacent to the factory, which supplied wooden doors, windows, and decorative woodwork for a significant number of Fredericton’s homes and public buildings.

 This post has already been read 3628 times!